pratheeshkumar99/aarp-health-theme-analyzer/README.md

 This system turns a large, unstructured collection of articles into a clear, organized view of the main health themes AARP is covering.
 It creates practical value in the following ways:

-- **Editorial teams** can quickly see which topics are being heavily covered and which ones may be missing.
-This helps them decide what to write next, avoid redundancy, and maintain a balanced editorial calendar.
+- **Editorial teams** can quickly spot which topics are over- or under-covered, helping them plan new content, reduce duplication, and maintain a balanced editorial strategy.

 - **Marketing and product teams** can use these theme clusters to guide their outreach and product positioning.
 Since the articles may come from a wide range of contributors—including staff writers, medical experts, partner organizations, and community voices—the themes captured by this system reflect not just internal priorities, but broader health trends and public concerns.
-This allows AARP to:
+This enables AARP to:
   - Time campaigns around seasonal health risks (e.g., heatstroke in summer),
-  - Launch educational products around high-interest topics (e.g., memory health or hydration),
+  - Launch educational products around high-interest topics (e.g., memory health or hydration)
-  - And create member engagement strategies that speak to what the public is already thinking and talking about.

-- **Data analysts and strategists** gain a powerful lens into how AARP’s content focus evolves over time.
-For example, they might notice a large spike in COVID-19 coverage during 2021 followed by increasing attention to mental health, brain health, or exercise in recent quarters.
-Because this system captures themes across all article sources, it can also reveal broader shifts in societal health priorities.
-Analysts can then:
+- **Data analysts and strategists** gain insight into how content priorities shift over time.
+For example, they might see high coverage of COVID-19 in 2021 and rising interest in mental wellness more recently.
+By comparing publishing trends with audience engagement, they can:
   - Monitor emerging or declining interest areas,
-  - Compare publishing trends with engagement metrics (e.g., page views, shares),
   - And inform leadership decisions about where to allocate resources, funding, or advocacy.

-Ultimately, this system helps AARP stay aligned with both member interests and larger public health conversations—backed by structured, data-driven insights rather than guesswork.
+In short, this system helps AARP stay responsive to both member needs and broader public health narratives—grounded in structured, data-driven insight.